noahgibbs/madscience_octopress/source/index.markdown

 What if you could write a new app and have it <i>up and running the same day</i> and feel <i>confident that it worked?</i>

+{% blockquote Patrick McKenzie https://appointmentreminder.org Owner and Rails Engineer at AppointmentReminder %}
+When you build this, I'll be your first buyer.
+{% endblockquote %}

 ## But...
 How?

 Ruby Mad Science is an opinionated Ruby and Rails deployment class.